asteroid-team/torch-audiomentations/README.md

 # Motivation: Speed

-We don't want data augmentation to be a bottle neck in model training speed.
+We don't want data augmentation to be a bottleneck in model training speed.
 Here is a comparison of the time it takes to run 1D convolution:

 ![Convolve execution times](images/convolve_exec_time_plot.png)